Cessation of disability or death of a beneficiary

 - the end of the year following the first year for which there is no longer a valid election; or

-- the end of the year following the 5th year of continuous DTC-ineligibility.
+- the end of the year following the 5th year where there is no longer a continuous eligibility for the DTC.

 If a beneficiary becomes eligible for the DTC while an election is valid, the usual RDSP rules will apply commencing with the year for which the beneficiary becomes eligible.